HichamAgueny/ConvertingOpenACC2OpenMP/openacc2openmp.md

 $ srun ./laplace_acc.exe
 ```
-In the script above, the option `partition--accell` enables the access to the GPU, as already shown [here](https://documentation.sigma2.no/code_development/guides/openacc.html?highlight=openacc).
+In the script above, the option *partition--accell* enables the access to the GPU, as shown [here](https://documentation.sigma2.no/code_development/guides/openacc.html?highlight=openacc).
 One can also use the command `sinfo` to get information about which nodes are connected to the GPUs.

 > :memo: **Note:** The compilation process requires loading a NVHPC module, e.g. `module load NVHPC/21.2` or a different version.